-Then, head back here and read this article for tips that will help you pack in a full day of fun on this amazing drive!
+Now that you've made your decision, here are our top Road to Hana tips that will help you pack in a full day of fun on this amazing drive!

 Although the Hana Highway (State Highway 360) starts in downtown Kahului Maui (where the airport is), the scenic portion of the highway starts as you approach Paia Town on the north shore.

-From Paia to the turnaround-point on Road to Hana at Kipahulu, it’s about 2 ½ hours drive one-way, which makes it an 5-hourdrive round trip!
+From Paia to the turnaround-point on Road to Hana at Kipahulu, it’s about 2 ½ hours drive one-way, which makes it an 5-hour drive round trip!
 And that’s driving non-stop.
 With stops, you need to budget around 8-12 hours for the Road to Hana.
-Keep reading to know how to do it all 1 day.
+Keep reading to know how to do it all one day.

-1. Start Early (Seriously, you guys.
-Get out of bed early!)
+Road to Hana Tip #1: Start Early (seriously, get out of bed early!)

-Good to know: The better stops of Road to Hana are located towards the turnaround point at Kipahulu.
+Good to Know: The better stops on the Road to Hana are located towards the turnaround point at Kipahulu.
 Therefore, it’s important that you start your day early to give yourself plenty of time to enjoy the drive and explore the wonderful stops along the way.